 When To Say No

 When a person asks you to dance, it is appropriate to say no if you have danced with this person before and he or she has been physically or verbally abusive.
 It is also appropriate to say no if the person is obviously drunk or threatening in some way.
-If you feel that a dancer is physically dangerous to the other dancers, you should report the situation immediately to a Chapter Board member.
+If you feel that a dancer is physically dangerous to the other dancers, you should report the situation immediately to a Dance Passion Staff member.
 Unless someone is truly offensive, it is not appropriate to say no because your partner may have poor dance technique.
-While dancing with this person may not be one of life’s peak experiences, a dance is only three minutes long and the experience will not kill you.
+While dancing with this person may not be one of life’s peak experiences, a dance is only two minutes long and the experience will not kill you.
 In fact, it will allow you to work on your own technique as you practice.

 In a social dance situation it is appropriate to dance with a variety of people.
 It is generally poor dance etiquette to partner up and dance with the same person all evening long.
 Naturally, some people will prefer certain dance partners to others, but this should not prevent them from accepting an offer to dance from a new person.
 If the same person asks you to dance repeatedly, for several dances in a row, it is acceptable to tell that person, “thank you, but I’d like to meet and dance with some other people for awhile.
 I’ll be happy to dance with you again late in the evening.”

 Cleanliness Is Heaven At A Dance